 • abdominal pain

 Blood in the stool is never normal.
-If you see blood in your urine or stools, follow up with a healthcare professional.
-It could be a sign of ITP.
+If you see blood in your urine or stools, you may want to follow up with a healthcare professional.

 ITP can also cause small lumps underneath the skin.
 These are called hematomas.
 They’re made of areas of clotted blood that pooled in the tissue deep underneath your skin.